Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Simulation Study

 \subsection{Competing Methods}

 The proposed method is denoted by I.Cure.
-We considered three competing approaches based on the Cox cure model.
+We considered three competing approaches based on the Cox cure rate model.
 The first approach (denoted by Cure1) fits the Cox cure model to those certain records (Case~1--2) only, which simply excludes subjects with uncertain events.
 The second approach (denoted by Cure2) fits the Cox cure model for all subjects, where subjects having uncertain events in Case~3 are all treated as censored.
 In contrast, the third method (denoted by Cure3) fits the Cox cure model by taking the uncertain events all as actual events ignoring their uncertainty.
-We also tried the Cox models, but they performed worse than their corresponding cure model counterparts in the presence of a cure fraction; we hence omitted their results.
+We did not include the Cox models as they performed worse than their corresponding Cox cure rate models in the presence of a cure fraction.

-We included an oracle procedure (denoted by O.Cure) based on Cox cure model where the true event indicators in Case~3 were all given.
-Such an oracle procedure is infeasible in practice, but it provides a reference on the best achievable performances in the comparison.
+We also included an oracle procedure (denoted by O.Cure) based on Cox cure rate model where the true event indicators in Case~3 were all given.
+The oracle procedure is infeasible in practice, but it provides a reference on the best achievable performances in the comparison.